Glassb3ad/PSO_for_2d_functions/README.md

 ## Demonstrations

 The following PSO demonstrations have constant inertia and cognitive and social coefficients.
-Only swarm sizes and iteration counts vary
+Only swarm sizes and iteration counts vary.
+All videos generated with tools implemented in this repository.

 ### 1d schwefel function